 The mesh STA, with the numerically greater of the two MAC addresses, drops the received Commit Message, retransmits its last Commit Message, and shall set the t0 (retransmission) timer and remain in Committed state.

-The mesh STA, with the numerically lesser of the two MAC addresses, zeros Sync, shall increment Sc, choose the group from the received Commit Message, process the received Confirm Message according to 8.2a.5.5 (Processing of a peer’s Confirm Message), generate a new Commit Message and Confirm Message, and shall transmit the new Commit and Confirm to the peer.
+The mesh STA, with the numerically lesser of the two MAC addresses, zeros Sync, shall increment Sc, choose the group from the received Commit Message, generate a new PWE and new secret values according to 8.2a.5.2, process the received Commit Message according to 8.2a.5.3 (Processing of a peer’s Commit Message), generate a new Commit Message and Confirm Message, and shall transmit the new Commit and Confirm to the peer.
 It shall then transition to Confirmed state.

 Modify section 8.2a.8.6.2e as indicated: